 Cross as a Group

-It you are hiking with another person, you can increase your safety level by crossing together in swift current with one person standing directly behind the other.
+If you are hiking with another person, you can increase your safety level by crossing together in a swift current with one person standing directly behind the other.
 In this scenario, the upstream person breaks the current, creating slower water behind them, and making it easier for the downstream person to help them remain upright.
-With four legs on the river bottom, there's less chance that two people will fall over and get washed downstream.
+With four legs on the river bottom, there’s less chance that two people will fall over and get washed downstream.
 With three people, you can form a triangle, which is even more stable.
 Crossing in groups like this should be practiced before trying it in a less controlled situation.

 A lot of the techniques described here are best learned from other experienced hikers, so if you can team up with one they can help you develop the observation techniques to analyze stream crossings and good crossing points.
 Short of that, some local guide services provide river-crossing instruction classes and workshops that are well worth taking if you anticipate trips where these skills are required.
 In the White Mountains, contact Redline Guiding which offers such a course periodically.
 Tell them I sent you.
 I’m friends with many of the guides.
 They’re good people that offer a lot of hiking skills courses.